AlexIndiex/WaveRiftNoobGuides/README.md

 A collection of guides, that go from recommended hardware to emulation.

 > [!IMPORTANT]
 > Friendly reminder of 17 U.S.C.
-1201f, this section makes any copyright material's backup and emulator legal.
+1201f, this section makes any copyright material's backup for personal use and emulators legal.